 The last parts of the incantation were spoken incorrectly.
 The old man made a mistake.

 I wanted to rectify this but I quickly realized that I could not.
 I did not know the words.
 I had only heard them briefly, enough for them to be recognizable and notice when there was an error.
 Not enough to know the correct ones.
 Had I known what was going to happen that night, I perhaps would have written them down, but then again, there was no way to know.
 I’m not sure it is even possible to write down the words of a language you cannot speak.

 The old man looked up in consternation when he realized what I had, that his words had no effect.
-He trembled as he repeated the incorrect words repeatedly, each time with greater volume and more panic in his voice.
+He trembled as he repeated them repeatedly, each time with greater volume and more panic in his voice.
 As they realized what was happening, his allies then panicked.
 Some pointed to the sky.
 Tears cascaded down almost all of their faces.
 Many shouted curses, blamed each other, blamed the world, blamed themselves.
 None of this mattered to the abomination.
 He continued, undeterred, slowly and gradually, to enter our world.
 It said nothing yet somehow conveyed contempt toward all of us.

-Soon only I remained and the creature set its sights on me.
+Soon only I remained and the creature set its sights upon me.
 I did not even attempt to flee.
 I fell to the ground and wept profusely.
 I vomited a countless number of times.
 The creature’s claws inched nearer.
 Each passing second, each millisecond, each microsecond felt like an eternity.
 I was at my wit’s end.
 Just before I was penetrated, I passed out.

 When I regained consciousness, I found myself back home, quivering underneath the base of the clock.
 The hands of the clock had stopped.
 The pendulum no longer swung.
 The clock was no longer operational.
 Its hands were stuck at 2:38.
 It took me a second to realize what had happened.
 The clock must have returned me back home.
 Not that this provided me any comfort.
 I was in a daze.

-Amara did not suspect that anything was wrong.
+Amara did not suspect anything was amiss.
 She claimed that it was a normal night.
 I went to bed shortly after checking on the noise in the living room, woke up normally, and joined her in the kitchen.
 I have no recollection of this.
 All I remember is her asking me what I had heard.
 Where I was at the time she asked and how much time had passed, I cannot say.

 I can remember looking into her eyes as I answered.
 There was so much love, so much worry.
 Her usual perkiness was supplanted with distress.
 I loved her as much then as I do now.
 If only I had never seen those terrible visions of the future.
 Now I know what ignorance is bliss truly means.